marcomacchia99/RT1_Assignment3/README.md

 Simulation environment
 ---------

-Here's the Monza track used in this game:
+After launching the simulation using the provided commands two programs will open, [__Gazebo__](http://gazebosim.org/) and [__Rviz__](http://wiki.ros.org/rviz).

+Gazebo is an open-source 3D robot simulator.
+Here's the simulation view from Gazebo:

 ![alt text](https://github.com/marcomacchia99/RT1_Assignment2/blob/main/world/tracciato.png)

-ROS generate the track arena based on this image, using the file `.world` contined inside the `world` folder.
+ROS generate the environment based on the file `house.world`, stored into the __world__ folder.

+Initially the robot knows only what he can see, here's the image showing his

+After some time the robot has explored and mapped all the surrounding walls using his laser scan.

+We can now see the full map into rviz.

 Controller node
 --------------